 Efficacy of Sanctions

-China - North Korea’s largest trade partner, accounting for 93 per cent of its overall trade - agreed to come on board in adopting the latest set of UN sanctions targeting North Korea’s oil imports and textile exports.
-Although China signed onto the new sanctions, as it has done in the past, there continues to be been reason to doubt both China's intentions and the extent of its influence with North Korea.
+China is North Korea’s largest trade partner accounting for 93 per cent of its overall trade, and it agreed to come on board in adopting the latest set of UN sanctions targeting North Korea’s oil import and textile exports.
+Although China signed onto the new sanctions, as it has done in the past, there has always been considerable reason to doubt China’s intentions given its relationship with North Korea.

-Having said that, a considerable shift in China’s position is discernible through its ramping up sanctions implementation.
+However, one can see a considerable shift in China’s position as it has ramped up the implementation of international sanctions.
 Reports suggest that the effect of these sanctions is being felt on both sides of the border as they are “hitting local Chinese businesses hard and starting to bite inside North Korea, with factory closures, price rises and power shortages in some areas.”
-In January 2018, China reported a 10.5 per cent drop in its trade with North Korea in 2017 with an 81.6 per cent slump in China’s imports from North Korea.
-The gradual drop in North Korea’s trade with China is accompanied by depleting foreign currency reserves and is likely to impact its inventories of food and medical necessities and lead to price rise during decreased supply.
+In January 2018, China reported a 10.5 per cent drop in its trade with China for the year 2017 with an 81.6 per cent slump in China’s imports from North Korea.
+The gradual drop in North Korea’s trade with China is accompanied by depleting foreign currency reserves and soon is likely to impact its inventories of food and medical necessities and a rise in prices during decreased supply.

-Signs of economic strain were evident when in his new year’s speech, Kim Jong-un suggested the possibility of future economic duress and talked about focusing on the development of domestic industries since relying on external aid was fast diminishing as an option.
-Despite the signs of reduced trade, opacity in China and North Korea’s trade figures continues to pose a challenge.
-Whether the sanctions have actually worked is thus debatable.
-Ultimately, however, North Korea's decreasing access to short-term financial avenues has most definitely factored in North Korea’s calculations, and could have incentivised coming to the negotiating table.
+The signs of economic strain were made evident when in his new year’s speech, Kim Jong-un signalled the economic hard times that are to come in the near future, focusing on the need to develop the domestic industries as relying on external aid is fast diminishing as an option.
+However, one also has to consider the opaqueness that accompanies China and North Korea’s trade figures.
+Whether the sanctions have actually worked is debatable but the possibility of stalled financial avenues in the short-run is most definitely to factor into North Korea’s calculations and could have worked as an incentive to come to the negotiating table.

-North Korean efforts partially contributed to the tentative diplomatic success of the US agreeing to bilateral negotiations outside of the six-party talks framework - a major concession for the North.
-North Korea finally perceives a chance to present itself as one nuclear-armed state negotiating with another nuclear-armed state on the same platform.
-This is the kind of legitimacy that North Korea has been pursuit of for decades, and these talks, in its opinion, could prove to be the first step.
-The question here is not whether North Korea will seriously consider a complete, verifiable, and irreversible disassembly of its nuclear arsenal.
-The central emphasis is that for the first time ever, a sitting US president will meet a North Korean leader and the world will recognise the North Korean regime as a legitimate party in bilateral talks with the US.
+The question here is not whether North Korea will seriously consider a complete, verifiable, and irreversible disassembly of its nuclear arsenal, but that for the first time ever, a sitting US president will meet a North Korean leader and the world will recognise the North Korean regime as a legitimate party in bilateral talks with the US.

-It is highly unlikely that Kim Jong-un is not likely to diverge from the position he took during his new year’s speech where he celebrated the success of achieving a complete nuclear deterrent and the ability to “mass produce nuclear warheads and ballistic missiles.”
-However, the current thaw that has been achieved is likely to be used as an opportunity by North Korea to shed the image of an isolated 'hermit kingdom' through such high-level and public contact with the West.
+It is highly unlikely that Kim Jong-un will diverge from the position he took during his new year’s speech where he celebrated the success of achieving a complete nuclear deterrent and claimed to “mass produce nuclear warheads and ballistic missiles.”
+However, the current thaw that has been achieved is likely to be used as an opportunity by North Korea to shed its image of a ‘Hermit Kingdom’ by entering into negotiations.

-Despite no change North Korea's three conditions that North Korea put forward that would make it consider denuclearisation - the US removing its troops from South Korea, assurances of no threat of regime change, and rescinding US' extended deterrence guarantees to South Korea and Japan - that both countries have agreed to a bilateral summit is in itself an achievement.
+Despite no change in the three conditions that North Korea put forward that would make it consider denuclearisation, that is, the US removing troops from South Korea, assurances of no threat of regime change, and removal of the US security umbrella from South Korea and Japan, the fact that both countries have agreed to a bilateral summit is in itself an achievement.
 The way forward should be to persist with the ‘carrots and sticks’ approach rather than ‘all sticks and ignore’ policy that has existed for the last few decades.